 You do not have to pursue a major or a minor from the Department of Visual and Performing Arts to enjoy and participate in the musical arts at Michigan Tech.

-Develop your musical talent with the newest large ensemble at Michigan Tech, the Campus Concert Band.
+Develop your musical talent with the newest large ensemble at Michigan Tech, the Campus Concert Band (FA2402).
 As a member, you will perform a wide variety of traditional and contemporary concert works.
 Wind and percussion players may join without an audition.
 Audition with exceptions.

 Contact Mike Christianson to learn more.

-The conScience group compose the Michigan Tech singers.
-Participation in the select, student-only Chamber Choir provides opportunities for students to explore and perform music written for small choir.
+conScience: Michigan Tech Chamber Singers (FA3580) is the select, student-only vocal ensemble on campus.
+Participation in this choir gives opportunities to rehearse and perform music written for small choir.
 Audition required.

 Contact Jared Anderson or visit the Chamber Choir page to learn more.

-Michigan Tech Concert Choir (FA3510) is a 60-80 voice ensemble of faculty, staff, students and community singers to perform a wide variety of music.
+Michigan Tech Concert Choir (FA3510) is a 60-80 voice ensemble of faculty, staff, students and community singers performing a wide variety of music.
 You will experience music ranging from Gregorian Chant to new works by living composers.
 Audition required.

 Contact Jared Anderson or visit the Concert Choir page to learn more.

 The Huskies Pep Band is a Michigan Tech point of pride and one of the most lauded pep bands in the Midwest.
 As a member, you will enjoy an active schedule, performing at concerts, athletic events, parades, and special events.
 The Huskies Pep Band (FA2400) is a nationally known Division I pep band of nearly 250 members that performs at all home football, basketball, and hockey games.
 The band was selected as the host band to the WCHA Final Five Tournament in 2006, 2007, 2008, and 2009.
 No audition is required.
 To join, come to the Fall Band Camp during orientation week (Friday, August 30 from 3:00- 7:00pm).
 Open to all with band experience.

 Michigan Tech offers a variety of small jazz combos and advanced jazz band labs.
 Each ensemble offers musicians a unique experience through competitions, performances, and the opportunity to develop a unique style.
 The award-winning Jazz Lab Band (FA3430) is the top large jazz ensemble at MTU.
 Jazz Lab Band specializes in jazz from all eras plus Latin jazz, funk, fusion, blues, and original compositions.
 The group performs at least one major concert each semester, typically tours for 4-5 days each January, and often performs with guest artists.
 Audition required.

 The Keweenaw Symphony Orchestra (KSO) has been a mainstay of the Upper Peninsula arts scene for over thirty years.
 The KSO counts among its musicians Michigan Tech students, faculty, and staff, community artists, and guest professionals from throughout the Upper Midwest.
 The KSO (FA3400) plays the great orchestral masterworks from the classical, theatre, and film repertoire.
 Performing four times per academic year, the orchestra brings in worldclass guest artists and collaborates with the choir and theatre programs.
 All instrumentalists (woodwinds, brass, percussion, and strings) are welcome.
 To join our orchestra program, students can perform a short, stress-free audition during the first week of school.
 Audition required.

 Contact Joel Neves or visit the KSO page to learn more.